A complete application consists of:

 If you have questions, please send an email to DOE-RPP@orau.org.
 Please list the reference code for this opportunity in the subject line of your email.

-This position is located in the Office of Energy Efficiency and Renewable Energy (EERE) Building Technologies Office (BTO).
+This opportunity is located in the Office of Energy Efficiency and Renewable Energy (EERE) Building Technologies Office (BTO).
 EERE’s mission is to create and sustain American leadership in the transition to a global clean energy economy.
 Its vision is a strong and prosperous America powered by clean, affordable, and secure energy.

 In 2016, residential and commercial buildings consumed more than 40 percent of the Nation’s total energy and more than 74 percent of the electrical energy, resulting in an estimated annual national energy bill totaling more than $380 billion.
 Widespread adoption of existing energy-efficiency building technologies – and the introduction and use of new technologies – could eventually reduce energy use in homes and commercial buildings by 50 percent.
 This would save almost $200 billion annually on energy bills and help create jobs.
 BTO’s mission is to support research and development (R&D), validation, and integration of affordable, energy-saving technologies, techniques, tools, and services, to enable industry and others to develop and deploy technologies that can improve the efficiency and reduce the energy costs of the nation’s homes, offices, schools, hospitals, and other commercial and residential buildings in both the new and existing buildings markets.